EMRS Trauma Team

 Requesting a team for a pre-hospital incident

-The team is made up of consultants and critical care practitioners from a paramedic or nursing background.
+The team is made up of consultants and retrieval practitioners from a paramedic or nursing background.

 They will work with paramedics on scene to stabilise the patients and then transfer directly to definitive hospital care.